 Piriformis Syndrome is a common cause of pain in the buttock, sometimes accompanied by pain down the leg.
 The Piriformis muscle is found in the lower part of the spine (sacrum).
 It is connected to the thighbone (femur) and helps with hip rotation.
 The sciatic nerve runs under the piriformis muscle.
 This muscle is prone to injury from slipping or falling, arthritis in the hip, or a difference in length of the leg.
-Such things can cause cramping and spasm to develop in the piriformis muscle, which pinches the sciatic nerve and causes pain and inflammation.
+Such things can cause cramping and spasm to develop in the piriformis muscle, which may pinch the sciatic nerve and causes pain and inflammation.
 Contraction of the piriformis muscle and/or muscle spasms can lead to pain along the back of the thigh, down to the knee, which can cause a possible loss of sensation or numbness and tingling in the sole of the foot.
 Pain that radiates down the leg from sciatic nerve irritation (Sciatica) can result from different causes, of which Piriformis Syndrome is one.
-This complaint can be helped with Chiropractic care.
+This complaint may be helped with Chiropractic care.

 Who Does This Affect?